wp-plugins/wordpress-popup/readme.txt

 For network wide control - add the line define('PO_GLOBAL', true); to your wp-config.php file.

-* You can find <a href='http://premium.wpmudev.org/manuals/installing-regular-plugins-on-wpmu/'>in-depth setup and usage instructions with screenshots here &raquo;</a>

 == Screenshots ==

 1. The PopUp in action